 A 52-year-old male asked:

-follow up ? re diagnosis of mild ectasia (3.8x3.7 cm) on ascending aorta via cardiac ct: have had chest x-rays in past years (2010) with only normal results. is this something an x-ray could miss?
+Follow up ? re diagnosis of mild ectasia (3.8x3.7 cm) on ascending aorta via cardiac ct: have had chest x-rays in past years (2010) with only normal results. is this something an x-ray could miss?

 3 doctor answers • 3 doctors weighed in

-28 years experience Rheumatology
+Rheumatology 30 years experience

 X-ray: Can only see so much, aneurysms only dangerous after certain dilation, with other factors like hypertension.

 Yes: The degree of ascending aortic enlargement is small and would no be expected to be picked up on a regular chest x-ray.
 A ct scan or MRI would be needed to reliably image a mild aortic enlargement of the size you mention.